What is Next for Pullman?

 - Hotel Florence renovation and opening to the public.

-- Renovation of Greenstone Church, Market Hall, the firehouse and historic homes opened to the public.
+- Rebuilding Market Hall, the Firehouse and additional historic homes to expand the visitor experience

 - Redesign and renovation of Pullman and Arcade Parks.

-Establishing Pullman National Monument and launching Positioning Pullman have helped spur interest in adjacent neighborhoods and attractions.
+Establishing Pullman National Historical Park and launching Positioning Pullman have helped spur interest in adjacent neighborhoods and attractions.
 There are six natural and cultural areas within a short distance of 111th Street and Cottage Grove Avenue that provide tremendous opportunities to connect to Pullman by trail.